 First, the police officer who stops you will give you a ticket for not having proof of insurance, since failing to provide the officer with proof that your car is insured is a traffic violation by itself.
 So, if you’re the owner of the registered car, you will get a ticket for not having proof of car insurance, which may lead to a PIP suspension, even if you do have the sufficient coverage but simply misplaced your insurance card.

-At The Law Office of Gabriel & Gabriel, we help drivers overcome license suspensions and get back their full driving privileges through legal avenues that may be available to them.
-When your driver’s license is suspended in Palm Beach County, look no further than our firm to get behind the wheel again.
+At The Law Office of Gabriel & Gabriel, Attorney Brian Gabriel can help drivers overcome license suspensions and get back their full driving privileges through legal avenues that may be available to them.
+If your driver’s license is suspended in Palm Beach County, call Mr. Gabriel today to see if he may be able to help you get behind the wheel again.

 What to Do After Receiving a PIP Suspension